What is an Enduring Power of Attorney?

-We can also advise in relation to anyone wishing to object to registration or deal with a third party objection to an EPA.
+We can also advise in relation to anyone wishing to object to registration or deal with an objection to an EPA.

-Our specialist solicitors can help Attorneys appointed under an Enduring Power of Attorney to carry out their responsibilities and advise on the powers available to them.
+Our specialist solicitors can help attorneys appointed under an enduring power to carry out their responsibilities and advise on the powers available to them.